Skip to main content

 The proposal text and budget justification should be submitted as PDF documents with margins of no less than 1 inch and font size of no less than 11.
 References are not included in the 2-page limit for the proposal text.
 Only one proposal as the lead investigator responsible for project completion can be submitted by a scientist, although a scientist can be a member of multiple proposals.
 We encourage teams of investigators collaborating on a problem.

 Eligibility: ARS Category 1, 4, or 6 scientists with RL or supervisor approval.
-Please note that FY22 AI Innovation Fund awardees will not be eligible for an FY23 award.
+Please note that PIs on an FY24 AI Innovation Fund award will not be eligible for an FY25 award.

 Definition of AI/ML technologies